 \subsubsection{The operad $\Quilt$}

 In \cite{hawkins}, Hawkins defines a dg suboperad $\Quilt \subseteq \FSurj \otimes_H \Brace$ which we can rephrase as follows: $\Quilt(n)$ is the $k$-module spanned by $(W,T) \in \FWord(n) \times \Tree(n)$ such that \begin{enumerate}[label=\roman*.] \item (Horizontality) If $u <_T v$, then $u\tre_W v$, \item (Verticality) if $u <_W v$, then $v \tre_T u$. \end{enumerate} In this case, we say $W$ \emph{quilts} $T$.
 It is clear that $\Quilt(n)$ is closed under the $\mathbb S_n$ and the differential.
 To see that $\Quilt$ is closed under the operadic composition, see \cite[Lemma 3.3]{hawkins}.
 For a quilt $Q= (W,T)$, the children of a rectangle $u$ with respect to $W$ are called its \emph{vertical} children (see \S \ref{parparparFS}), and its children with respect to $W$ its \emph{horizontal} children (see \S \ref{parparparbrace}).
-We denote their union as the \emph{children of $Q$}.{ A quilt $Q=(W,T)$ is \emph{in standard order} if the total order $\nearrow_T $ on vertices agrees with the natural order on $\{1,\ldots,n\}$.}
+We denote their union as the \emph{children of $u$}. {The \emph{vertical leaves} of $Q$ are the rectangles $u$ without vertical children.
+The \emph{horizontal leaves} of $Q$ are the rectangles $u$ without horizontal children, that is, the leaves of the tree $T$.} { A quilt $Q=(W,T)$ is \emph{in standard order} if the total order $\nearrow_T $ on vertices agrees with the natural order on $\{1,\ldots,n\}$.}

 $\Quilt$ derives its name from the pictorial presentation of its elements $(W,T)$ as quilts, as follows.
 Let each vertex correspond to a rectangle in the plane, then a quilt $(W,T) \in \Quilt(n)$ is a planar ordering of $n$ rectangles with possibly shaded regions inbetween and possibly certain horizontal lines are drawn double.
 The tree $T$ determines the horizontal adjacencies, whereas the word $W$ fixes the vertical adjacencies.
 Their partial orders on vertices impose on the rectangles the following planarity